 Machiavellianism could possibly also fall under psychopathy.
-So the Dark Triad is not necessarily about personality disorders, but about characteristics that seem to come together in a special way to create problems.
+So the Dark Tetrad is not necessarily about personality disorders, but about characteristics that seem to come together in a special way to create problems.

 Cluster B personality disorders: the more extreme versions

 When we talk about mental illness, most people think of, for example: major depression, anxiety, obsessive compulsive disorder (OCD) and perhaps schizophrenia.
 However, personality disorders could be seen as a different kind of mental illness.

 In general, you can think of a person suffering from depression or anxiety as having a kind of dark aura.
 That makes the person feel a lot of negativity, and that doesn’t make it pleasant to be around that person.
 But it comes and goes, and it can be treated.
 However, personality disorders are not like that.
 They are disorders of personality, of character.

 They are ingrained, dysfunctional ways in which you have come to think and relate to yourself and others over the long term.
 They do not go away and thus remain consistently present factors in all the different areas of your life.

 The disorders may not be the same for everyone, but we are talking about fundamental character problems, which affect how we relate to other people and are unfortunately very resistant to treatment.
 We group these personality disorders under the ‘Cluster B personality disorders’.

 These are dramatic and erratic personality disorders.
 Emotional disruption and exploitative behavior, even towards your own children.
 These kinds of characteristics are therefore common in people with domestic abuse backgrounds, but they have somehow gone viral.

 How many people actually have a personality disorder?